Altai Krai: Flag

 The flag of Altai Krai is red, with the leftmost portion blue.
 The blue portion contains, in golden yellow, a stylized depiction of an upright ear of wheat.
 Centered in the red field is the coat of arms of the territory.
+It is derived from the flag of the Russian Soviet Federative Socialist Republic.

 Coat of arms

 The coat of arms of Altai Krai was established in 2000.
 It includes a shield of French heraldry form with a basement of 8/10th of its height and a sharp part in the middle of the bottom part.
 Bottom edges of the shield are rounded.
 The shield is divided with a horizontal stripe into two equal parts.
 In the upper part has a blue background, which is a symbol of glory, is a steamy oven of the 18th century, which reflects a historical past of the krai.
 In the bottom part on the red background, which is a symbol of dignity, braveness and courage, is an image of the Koluvan Queen of Vases mainly in green color, which is kept in the Hermitage Museum.
 The shield is framed with golden wheat ears which represent agriculture as a main industry of Altai Krai.